 Before you start, remember that it's not safe to eat raw cornstarch as it can create bloating or carry bacteria.
 For an edible version, use powdered sugar instead, keeping in mind that the texture will be way stickier.

-In a medium-sized microwave-safe mixing bowl, add marshmallow.
+In a medium-sized microwave-safe mixing bowl, add marshmallows.
 Place the bowl in the center of the microwave and microwave for 30 seconds until the marshmallow puffs up.

 Watch out the mixture is very hot, so use gloves to remove the bowl from the microwave.